History of China: Sui dynasty (581–618)

 The short-lived Sui dynasty was a pivotal period in Chinese history.
 Founded by Emperor Wen in 581 in succession of the Northern Zhou, the Sui went on to conquer the Southern Chen in 589 to reunify China, ending three centuries of political division.
-The Sui pioneered many new institutions, including the government system of Three Departments and Six Ministries, imperial examinations for selecting officials from commoners, while improved on the systems of fubing system of the army conscription and the Equal-field system of land distributions.
+The Sui pioneered many new institutions, including the government system of Three Departments and Six Ministries, imperial examinations for selecting officials from commoners, while improved on the systems of fubing system of the army conscription and the equal-field system of land distributions.
 These policies, which were adopted by later dynasties, brought enormous population growth, and amassed excessive wealth to the state.
-Standardized coinage were enforced throughout the unified empire.
+Standardized coinage was enforced throughout the unified empire.
 Buddhism took root as a prominent religion and was supported officially.
 Sui China was known for its numerous mega-construction projects.
 Intended for grains shipment and transporting troops, the Grand Canal was constructed, linking the capitals Daxing (Chang'an) and Luoyang to the wealthy southeast region, and in another route, to the northeast border.
 The Great Wall was also expanded, while series of military conquests and diplomatic maneuvers further pacified its borders.
 However, the massive invasions of the Korean Peninsula during the Goguryeo–Sui War failed disastrously, triggering widespread revolts that led to the fall of the dynasty.